-A Complete Guide for Newbies To Green and White Tea
+A Complete Beginners Guide to Green and White Tea

 But which tea should you drink for both taste and a mind-boggling array of health and well-being effects?
 How should it be brewed?
 How much tea should you use for each cup?
 Is there anyone who shouldn’t drink green tea?
 Is it a miracle cure?